taorems/sphinx_doc/docs/source/index.rst

 The key focus points for this documentation are the followings:

 1. Layout a stucture for the documentation of multiple web applications
 2. Implement automating code documentation from the source code

-Scroll through the table of contents to the left to see what is available.
+Scroll through the table of contents on the left to see what is available.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: app-1 Documentation
    :hidden:

-   app-1/intro
+   /app-1/intro
-   app-1/usage
+   /app-1/usage
-   app-1/api
+   /app-1/api
-   app-1/frontend
+   /app-1/frontend

 .. toctree::
    :maxdepth: 2
    :caption: App-2 Documentation
    :hidden:

-   app-2/intro
+   /app-2/intro
-   app-2/api
+   /pp-2/api

 .. warning::